Korea Pugang Corporation: Pugang pharmaceutical company

 Pugang Pharmaceutic Company (부강제약회사; 富强製藥會社) is a pharmaceutical company founded in 1983.
 It is operated by North Korea's Ministry of Public Health.
 Although the company had its assets frozen as a result of U.S. sanctions, its products are sold internationally by Lekar Korea, a distributor based in Russia.

 Products sold by the company are mostly traditional Korean medicine ("Koryo medicine" in North Korea) supplements combined with high-technology products.
 These products include Royal Blood-Fresh, and Kumdang-2.
 Many health claims made by the company have been dismissed as non-scientific outside of North Korea.

 Pugang motorcycle company

 The company produced the 124cc motorcycle "PugangCM125" in 2005.

 Korea Pugang Coins Corp

 The Korea Pugang Coins Corp has been minting coins since 1987.

+Advertisements

+The corporation was advertised by Jo Myung-Ae for a period.